Guidance for staff on student administration and support

 Taught degree submissions include the submission of work by undergraduate and postgraduate taught degree students.
 They are submitted in one of the following ways, with increasing use of online submission methods:

 Notification of Late Submission of Written Work - Late submission of work will be reported to the Exam Board by the Submissions team.
 Information for students is given on the submissions webpage.
-Further information for staff is available in the Policy and Guidance for examiners Section 9.
+Further information for staff is available in the Examinations and assessments framework (EAF).

 If submitted work is received after the designated deadline, the Chair of the Exam Board, the student and relevant college officer will receive an email notification of the late submission.
 The student will be required to pay an administration fee of £60 (in 2020/21).
 If the submission is not received on the day of the deadline, the student may also not be allowed to remain in the examination.
 Students should consult their college office or senior tutor as a matter of urgency if they suspect they will be late in handing work.